Title: Transforming Rural Economies and Youth Livelihoods (TREYL)

 Improving the viability of agriculture as a career can address high levels of unemployment in rural areas, keep families together, provide communities with more nutritious food, and boost the local economy.
 Through regenerative agriculture, a new generation of farmers has the opportunity to write a different story for themselves and their local community.

-Practical Action works with governments, communities, development agencies and private companies to promote more inclusive and sustainable smallholder agriculture.
+Practical Action works with governments, communities, development agencies and private companies to promote sustainable, climate-resilient, inclusive smallholder agriculture.

 The TREYL programme, in partnership with the IKEA Foundation, is building a business case to demonstrate that regenerative agriculture can be commercially successful.
 We are working with an initial cohort of 6,000 young women and men, enhancing their business skills based on an agro-ecological approach to farming.